lando/core-next/docs/landofile/services.md

 ## L-337 Service

-The `l337` service, which implements **L**ando Specification **337**, is our lowest level service configuration format meaning [at the end of the day](https://www.youtube.com/watch?v=i-DZa5cuFyk) all higher level services end up expressed in this format.
+The `l337` service is the lowest level `api: 4` service and it implements **L**ando Specification **337**.
 You can use it directly in your Landofile by setting `api: 4` in any service and omitting its `type` key.

 ::: warning You're low, go high
-The `l337` service is the lowest-level abstraction in Lando; we do not recommend using it directly.
-If you are looking to build your own service or just need a generic service type you'll want to use the [Lando Service](#lando-service).
+This is the lowest-level abstraction in Lando; we do not recommend using it directly.
+If you are looking to build your own service or just need a generic service type you'll want to start with the [Lando Service](#lando-service).
 :::

 In high level terms it combines service orchestration and image specification into a single format.